Arsenal21/stripe-payments/stripe-payments/readme.txt

 = WIP 2.0.68 =
 - Japanese language translation file updated.
 - Added Hungarian language translation file.
+- Added an additional captcha response check against saved data (when captcha is enabled) for bot mitigation.
+More to come in the future.

 = 2.0.67 =
 - Added a settings option to specify a limit with captcha.
 You can disable it by entering a value of -1 in the settings field.